cfsworkload/mobileTelco/README.md

 In the ibm-mfpf-container-7.1.0.0-eval/mfpf-server/scripts/args folder are a set of configuration files which contain the properties that are required to run the scripts without user interactive input.

 ### Prerequisite setup
-Before you run the update the properties files and scripts, there are a few steps to make sure these scripts can run properly.
+Before you update the properties files and scripts, there are a few steps to make sure these scripts can run properly.

 1. Make sure you are logged into IBM Container Cloud Service.